If your landlord has not returned your security deposit, the law in New Jersey gives you clear options.

 For most people, this means sending a properly structured demand letter.

-This is the step that usually determines whether the issue gets resolved.
+This is usually the step that determines whether the issue gets resolved.

 A strong letter: